betomarcos/sports_performance/garmin_rhr_analysis.md

 Based on the graph above:
 - The RHR is trending upwards.
 Higher RHR means less sleep quality.

+**Recommendations:**
+- Try to improve circadian rhythm with consistent bed times and alarms.
+- Increase the humidity to reduce the dry sleeping environment.
+- Reduce caffeine quantity by half.

 **Next steps:**
 - Further analysis will bring in additional dimensions like sleep hours, sleep time, exercise, and allergy scores, day of the week, temperature
 - Investigate outliers by creating a new dataset for RHR values > 58 bpm, and analyze the influence of seasonality, holidays, and days of the week.